A PostalVision 2020 Special One-Day Excursion

 Monday, January 23, 2017

-The morning sessions of the event will be focused on today’s delivery landscape and its regulatory, legislative and business challenges, as well as a look to forecasts and trends for the future of ecommerce and the impact on delivery in the U.S. The afternoon sessions are designed to complement a parallel effort being undertaken by the Goverment Accountability Office (GAO) at the request of Congress to assess and report on the USPS’ monopoly.
+The morning sessions of the event focused on today’s delivery landscape and its regulatory, legislative and business challenges, as well as a look to forecasts and trends for the future of ecommerce and the impact on delivery in the U.S. The afternoon sessions were designed to complement a parallel effort being undertaken by the Goverment Accountability Office (GAO) at the request of Congress to assess and report on the USPS’ monopoly.